Eglinton West line: Proposed stations

-The expanded line would have served a suburban residential area and included six stations between Jane and Martin Grove.
+The expanded line would have served a suburban residential area and included six stations between Jane Street and Martin Grove Road.
 Continuing west, the line would have split into two branches to serve commercial–industrial areas near the airport.
-One branch would have diverted to Dixon Road and terminated at Carlingview, while the other would have stayed on Eglinton Avenue to Renforth.
+One branch would have diverted to Dixon Road and terminated at Carlingview, while the other would have stayed on Eglinton Avenue to Renforth Drive.
 Stations on this line would likely have had bus connections available: